lab objectives, expectations for all labs, preparation, what's due, lab activities, other notes

 Submit a copy of your brainstorming

 assignment to your instructor before leaving lab.
-Your
+Your second sketch copy can be given to its relevant product area task force.
+Additionally, the

 of all brainstorming sketches for each section member.
 There is a copy machine in the 2.009 Pappalardo lab computer area.